link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 The updated machine of our project:

- - Shall be remote control operated
+ - Shall be remote control operated using an arduino base

    * Customer wants easier mobility of device